About Circuit Court

 The Circuit Court's appellate jurisdiction also extends to appeals from certain administrative agencies.

 Attorneys and persons representing themselves can find Circuit Court procedures and forms in the Fairfax Circuit Court Practice Manual.
-This detailed text, including forms and a CD-ROM, is available to the public and attorneys in the Fairfax Public Law Library.
+This detailed text, including forms, is available to the public and attorneys in the Fairfax Public Law Library.
 Individual copies of the manual may be obtained from the Fairfax Bar Association at 703-246-2740.

 Note: Fairfax Circuit Court Motions Procedures and Forms are free and available in the Circuit Court.